LOWSOOKYAO/APU-projects/SYAD/README.md

 # SYAD UI Design Project (Event System)

-This project is a UI/UX design developed using Figma for a system interface.
+This project is an Event Management System.
+I designed interfaces for managing events and viewing transaction information using Figma.

 ## Project Objective
 To design a user-friendly and modern interface for the system.